Narigo/magic-qr-code-data-transfer/README.md

 docker-compose up
 ```

-If you want to run all tests (with end-to-end tests), you can run the following command that :
+If you want to run all tests (with end-to-end tests), you can run the following command that should work when opening the container:

 ```
 docker-compose -f docker-compose.yml -f integration/docker-compose.playwright.yml run app pnpm run ci:test